Mārtiņš Zīverts

-Mārtiņš Zīverts (27 July 1903 in Mežmuiža, Vilce parish – 4 October 1990) was a Latvian playwright.
+Mārtiņš Zīverts (27 July 1903 in Mežmuiža, Vilce parish – 4 October 1990 in Stockholm, sweden) was a Latvian playwright.

 Biography

 Zīverts was born in Mežmuiža, Courland Governorate (now Vilce parish, Jelgava municipality, Latvia).
 He studied philosophy at the University of Latvia in Riga, later working as an editor and dramaturgist at the National Theater in Riga.

 He came to Sweden as a refugee in 1944.
 While he often worked as a laborer, he continued to write and direct plays, and served as chairman of the Latvian PEN center.
-He wrote almost 40 plays in several genres.
+He wrote more than 50 plays in several genres.